-If we are unable to obtain adequate reimbursement from government or third-party payors for ARIKAYCE or if we are unable to obtain acceptable prices for ARIKAYCE, our prospects for generating revenue and achieving profitability will be materially adversely affected.
+If we are unable to obtain adequate reimbursement from government or third-party payors for ARIKAYCE or, if approved, brensocatib, TPIP, or our other product candidates, or if we are unable to obtain acceptable prices for ARIKAYCE, or, if approved, brensocatib or TPIP, our prospects for generating revenue and achieving profitability will be materially adversely affected.

-Our prospects for generating revenue and achieving profitability depend heavily upon the availability of adequate reimbursement for the use of ARIKAYCE from governmental and other third-party payors, both in the US and in other markets.
+Our prospects for generating revenue and achieving profitability depend heavily upon the availability of adequate reimbursement for the use of ARIKAYCE or, if approved, brensocatib, TPIP, or our other product candidates from governmental and other third-party payors, both in the US and in other markets.
 A portion of our current ARIKAYCE revenue in the US comes from Medicare reimbursement, and we expect that trend to continue.
 Reimbursement by a third-party payor depends upon a number of factors, including the third-party payor's determination that use of a product is:

-- A covered benefit under its health plan;
+- · A covered benefit under its health plan;

-- Safe, effective and medically necessary;
+- · Safe, effective and medically necessary;

-- Appropriate for the specific patient;
+- · Appropriate for the specific patient;

 - · Cost-effective; and

-- Neither experimental nor investigational.
+- · Neither experimental nor investigational.

 Obtaining a determination of coverage and reimbursement for a product from each relevant governmental or other third-party payor is a time-consuming and costly process that could require us to provide supporting scientific, clinical and cost-effectiveness data for the use of our products to each payor.
 Payors in the US have evaluated ARIKAYCE for inclusion on formularies.
 Going forward, we may not be able to provide data sufficient to gain positive coverage and reimbursement determinations or we might need to conduct post-marketing studies in order to demonstrate the cost-effectiveness of ARIKAYCE to such payors' satisfaction.
-Such studies might require us to commit a significant amount of management time and financial and other resources.
+Such studies might require us to commit a significant amount of management time and financial and other resources